Cantemos, Bailemos, Vamos a Celebrar!

 By ETM Social Media and Content Manager Jennifer Williams

-Can’t travel this summer?
+Can’t travel this right now?

 Don’t worry, we have got you covered!

 Travel the world with Education Through Music as we explore some of the world’s most beautiful countries and their music.

 This week, ETM teacher David Martinez teaches us all about his native country of Colombia!

 Located in South America, Colombia shines through its beautiful mountaintops, tropical rainforests, and beaches.
 Referred to as the “land of a thousand rhythms,” Colombia is known for its music and coffee!

 Colombian music differs by region and is heavily influenced by African, native Indigenous, and Spanish cultures.
 The two most popular genres of Colombian music are the cumbia and vallenato.

 Cumbia is also Colombia’s national dance, and originated on Colombia’s Caribbean coast.
 The tambora, tambor alegre, and the lamador are three drums commonly used in traditional cumbia, as well as three flutes.
 The melody is played on the gaita hembra (flute).
 One of the most famous cumbias, which David includes in his lesson, is El Pescador by Jose Barros, popularized by Colombian icon Totó La Momposina.

 Like cumbia, vallenato comes mostly from Colombia’s Caribbean region and means “born in the valley.”
 Vallenatos are composed of three instruments, the guacharaca, a wooden percussion instrument: the caja, a type of drum; and the accordion.